- Publications and resources

 The details of the content of MCC training is in the Part 61 Manual of Standards (MOS).
 Refer to Schedule 1 for the units of knowledge and practical flight standards.

-In summary, MCC training has to cover:
+In summary, MCC training must cover:

 - knowledge of air transport pilot licence (ATPL) human factors (refer to unit code AHFC, Schedule 3 of the MOS)